faceyspacey/redux-first-router/docs/connectRoutes.md

 the experience when the user pressed buttons on the page.* Perhaps you will find it useful too.

 * **onChange** - `onChange` is a simple function that will be called whenever the routes change.
 It's passed your standard `dispatch` and `getState` arguments like a thunk.
-It can be used to, for example, customize scroll position, eg:
+It can be used to, for example, customize scroll position:

 ```javascript
 onChange: () => typeof window !== 'undefined' && window.scrollTo(0, 100)